AndrewWPhillips/andrewwphillips.github.io/_posts/2023-09-10-compiler_directive.md

 ## Stack Resizing and the Red Zone

-Originally in Go, when the stack needed to be expanded a new block of stack was added (in a sort of linked list).
-That is, the stack, which was just one block, was "split" in two.
+**Why "nosplit"?** Originally in Go, when the stack needed to be expanded a new block was added (in a sort of linked list).
+The stack, which started as one block, was "split" into two.
 Due to different issues the way the Go stack grows was changed.
-Now, a new bigger block is allocated on the heap and the old stack is copied into it.
-So **nosplit** is a bit of a misnomer since the stack is never _split_.
+Since Go 1.3, a new bigger block is allocated on the heap and the old stack is copied into it.
+So **nosplit** is a bit of a misnomer since the stack is not
+_split_ anymore.
 {: .notice--info}

-Althugh stacks will grow, when necessry, the runtime always keeps a little bit of empty space above the top of the stack (or below the bottom, in architectures where the stack grows downwards).
+Although stacks will grow, when necessary, the runtime always keeps a little bit of empty space above the top of the stack (or below the bottom, in architectures where the stack grows downwards).
 This is called the **red zone**.
 The size of the red zone is about 700 bytes, but can vary between releases and for other reasons.

 The size of the red zone is fixed at compile time.
 {: .notice--warning}